 Report the Leak

-After you’ve attempted to quickly stop the tank spill, it is critical to report the oil leak according to regulations pertaining to the area in which you live.
+After attempting to stop the spill and taking immediate oil tank spill cleanup measures, it is critical to report the oil leak according to regulations pertaining to the area in which you live.
 The proper reporting techniques for emergency spills can be found from the oil supplier or a local department of environmental protection.
 Usually, the law requires that you report any oil tank leak or spill within 24 hours.

 Stop Deliveries of Oil